Marie Winnick earned her Bachelor of Arts degree in Film and Video from Columbia College Chicago in 2006.

-Ms. Winnick received her Advanced Certificate in Spanish > English Translation Studies from the University of Chicago Graham School in the spring of 2014.
-She has seven years of experience as a freelance Spanish > English translator and six years of experience in-house as a bilingual data collector, transcriber and translator for the NORC at the University of Chicago.
+Marie has seven years of experience as a freelance translator, as well as six years of experience as a bilingual data collector, transcriber and translator for the NORC at the University of Chicago.
 Here she conducted Spanish research interviews in the public interest for various U.S. government agencies and foundations, transcribed and translated interview responses and also recruited study participants.

 She is a proud member of the American Association of Electronic Reporters and Transcribers as of 2017 and a member of the American Translators Association as of 2012.